stavalfi/lectures/Java Streams - Series/Java streams - Part 7 - Parallel Streams.md

 The _common thread pool_ contains `N` threads. `N` is equal to the number of cores the computer has `- 1`.
 The `-1` is for letting the `main` thread to also run without getting into a fight for execution time.

-You can force the stream library to use different thread-pool by invoking the stream inside a task that will run in different thread-pool as we will see soon.

 In this chapter, we won't examine each class and method this library proved but only the relevant for our need.
 I recommend any reader to examine for himself the parts that are not covered here after reading this tutorial.

 The following `Executors` functions let us create new, different thread pools: